|Approved by||Council, 13 June 2006|

 a) Proposals to establish University of Otago Research Themes are invited from time to time by the Research Committee.

-b) Themes will be established for either three or five years at the discretion of the Research Committee.
+b) Themes will be established for up to four years at the discretion of the Research Committee.
 Recognition of the Theme, and any funding, finishes at the end of that period.
-The interdisciplinary research groups incubated by the activity may re-apply as a Theme, apply to become University of Otago Centres when proposals are invited, or continue their scholarly endeavours independent of University of Otago Research Theme branding.
+The interdisciplinary research groups incubated by the activity may re-apply as a Theme, apply to become a University of Otago Research Centre when proposals are invited, or continue their scholarly endeavours independent of University of Otago Research Theme branding.

-(i) Each full member of a Research Theme, including the Director, shall hold an appointment in an academic department.
-Appointment of a Director is approved by the Deputy Vice-Chancellor (Research and Enterprise) on the endorsement of the Head of the Host Department(s) and/or Dean of School and relevant Pro-Vice-Chancellor(s).
+(i) Each full member of a Research Theme, including the Director, shall hold an appointment in an academic department or programme.
+Appointment of a Director is approved by the Deputy Vice-Chancellor, Research and Enterprise on the endorsement of the Head of the Host Department(s) and/or Dean/Head of School and relevant Pro-Vice-Chancellor(s).

 (ii) In addition, Research Themes are encouraged to include associate members such as from Crown Research Institutes, business organisations, community groups, iwi or Māori organisations.